 This is the speech given by Saskia Wilson-Brown at the beginning of the 6th annual Art and Olfaction Awards Ceremony.
-These ideas were triggered by conversations with friends in all fields, in particular with Mandy Aftel who inspired a lot of what Saskia wrote, below.
+These ideas were triggered by conversations with friends in all fields, including Mandy Aftel.

 Another year and another location.
 I’m so happy to be here in this majestic space, with all 130 of you, in one of my favorite cities, doing my favorite thing, which is talking to an audience of patient friends that has no choice but to listen.